joinpursuit/8-0-Early-JavaScript-Assessment-Prep/README2.md

 - Create an if/else statement that
    if flip is greater than .5 log `heads` if flip is less than .5 log `tails`
- - Assign different values to `flip` to test that yoru if/else statment works
+ - Assign different values to `flip` to test that your if/else statment works

 - Write a function `coinFlip`